charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 ## Overview

 This assignment is designed to help you create a new git repository.
-The text is oriented towards BitBucket and Linux, but it should be possible to use it with GitHub as well.
-I focus on BitBucket because they provide free private repositories.
-Since my students turn in assignments with git, it is important that the repositories be private.
+The text is oriented towards both GitHub and Bitbucket on Linux.
+Bitbucket provides free private repositories.
+Since my students turn in assignments with git, in some, but not all, cases it is important that the repositories be private.

+**NOTE**: *Since this document covers both GitHub and Bitbucket, you should proceed with caution, and take care to distinguish between the instrucitons for the two sites.
+The underlying technology is the same.
+Git is an open source project entirely separate from either GitHub or BitBucket.
+Git is git no matter where it is.
+Nevertheless, Bitbucket and GitHub have differences, so proceed with caution.*

 See also: